-Sonic the Hedgehog 4 is a side-scrolling platformer that is a throwback to the blue hedgehog's roots on the Mega Drive/Genesis, as well as being a response to the series' Polygon Ceiling-related criticism.
+Sonic the Hedgehog 4 is a side-scrolling platformer developed by Dimps that is a throwback to Sonic's roots on the Sega Genesis, as well as being a response to the series' polygon ceiling-related criticism.
 It's a direct sequel to Sonic 3 & Knuckles and also an episodic game, with only two episodes released so far.
-Each episode has four zones with four acts each (not including final zones), making for a decently-sized downloadable game that Sega initially designed to test the waters for classic Sonic's return.Following the destruction of the Death Egg at the hands of Sonic the Hedgehog, mad scientist and aspiring world conquerorDr.
+Each episode has four Zones with four Acts each (not including the final Zones), making for a decently-sized downloadable game that Sega initially designed to test the waters for classic Sonic's return.Following the destruction of the Death Egg at the hands of Sonic the Hedgehog, mad scientist and aspiring world conquerorDr.
 Ivo "Eggman" Robotnik seeks revenge on his perpetual arch nemesis by rebuilding his best Badniks to go on a hedgehog hunt.
-Now, Sonic must counter Eggman's offense and save the world from the doctor once again.Episode I was released on the Wii, PS3, Xbox 360, PC, and iPhone/iPad.
+Now, Sonic must counter Eggman's offense and save the world from the doctor once again.Episode I was released on the Wii, PlayStation 3, Xbox 360, PC, and iPhone/iPad.
 It was hyped as essentially Mega Man 9meetsNew Super Mario Bros. from the outset, thanks to its codename of "Project Needlemouse".note "Mr. Needlemouse" was Sonic's name back when his very first game was still in the planning stages.
 The game featured almost no momentum thanks to the physics being copied and pasted from Sonic Rush.
 The developers even admitted to doing so intentionally to place more emphasis on using the Homing Attack.Episode II was launched on May 15, 2012 for the PS3, Xbox 360, PC, Android, and iOS platforms.
-It featured an improved graphics engine (which kept it from releasing on the Wii since it wasn't powerful enough) and somewhat improved the physics of Episode 1.
-The plot involves Dr. Eggman creating a new Death Egg by roboticising the Little Planet from Sonic CD.
+It featured an improved graphics engine (which kept it from releasing on the Wii since it wasn't powerful enough) and somewhat improved the physics of Episode I. The plot involves Dr. Eggman creating a new Death Egg by roboticizing the Little Planet from Sonic CD.
 Metal Sonic returns as a reoccurring boss, and Tails follows Sonic everywhere just like in Sonic the Hedgehog 2.
 He also allows for three new team-up moves: flying, swimming, and a barreling cannonball spin attack.
-Owners of Episode 1 could also play Episode Metal, a four-act mini-episode starring Metal Sonic.The performance of both episodes has not convinced Sega to make an Episode III.Here's where you can discuss all matters pertaining to this miniseries.
+Owners of Episode I can also play Episode Metal, a four-act mini-episode starring Metal Sonic.The performance of both episodes has not convinced Sega to make a Episode III.Here's where you can discuss all matters pertaining to this miniseries.

-Action Bomb: Asterons make a return but they got a nerf so they don't blow up instantly.
+Action Bomb: Asterons make a return.
+However, they have been nerfed so they won't blow up instantly.

-Advancing Wall of Doom: Lost Labyrinth Zone has one as a tribute to Hydrocity Zone, and if you thought those were hair-raising, just wait until Mad Gear Zone Act 3, which does a little Lampshade Hanging by being named "Impending Doom."
+Advancing Wall of Doom: Lost Labyrinth Zone has one as a tribute to Hydrocity Zone.
+If you thought those were hair-raising, just wait until Mad Gear Zone Act 3, which does a little Lampshade Hanging by being named "Impending Doom."